FactomProject/factom-docs/wallet/includes/_factomd-control-panel.md

 **3 - Search Bar**

-The search bar allows you to search for a block height, transaction ID, factoid and entry credit address, chain ID, entries, etc, similarly to the Factom Explorer.
+The search bar allows you to search for a block height, transaction ID, factoid and entry credit address, chain ID, entries, etc, similar to the Factom Explorer.

 This way you'll be able to search using your local copy of the Factom blockchain instead of having to use the Factom Explorer online.